isomerpages/govtech-stp/_periodic-commuting-arrangement/00a-pca-requirement-and-process.md

 third_nav_title: Malaysian Citizens/PRs Holding Singapore Work Pass
 ---

-**Notice for travellers with travel history to Malaysia:** *As there has been a recent increase in COVID-19 cases in Malaysia, PCA travellers entering Singapore from 21 November 2020, 2359hrs, who have a travel history to Malaysia in the past 14 days, will be required to serve a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities.*
+**Notice for travellers with travel history to Sabah:** *As there has been a recent increase in COVID-19 cases in Sabah, PCA travellers entering Singapore from 14 October 2020, 2359hrs, who have a travel history to Sabah in the past 14 days, will be required to serve a 14-day Stay-Home Notice (SHN) at dedicated SHN facilities.
+PCA travellers from all other parts of Malaysia without such travel history will continue to serve a 7-day SHN as per the prevailing policy.*

 ### 1. Eligibility